TosbackCgusBridge-Bot/CGUs-versions/T-mobile/Privacy Policy.md

 **Co-Sponsored Websites and Partners**

-If you provide information to us in connection with a co-sponsored website, this Policy will apply to our use of the information and the co-sponsor’s policy will apply to their use of the information.
+If you provide information to us in connection with a co-sponsored website, this Statement will apply to our use of the information and the co-sponsor’s statement will apply to their use of the information.
 If you purchase equipment or activate service at one of our partner’s locations (including websites of such dealer or retailer), they may request information from you that is passed to us as part of the activation process, but which may also be retained by the partner.
-This Policy will govern our use of such information, and the partner’s privacy policy will govern its use of such information.
+This Statement will govern our use of such information, and the partner’s privacy statement will govern its use of such information.

 **De-Identified Information**